 3. Is Anemia Stealing Your Energy?

-Many people think of iron deficiency as the cause of anemia, but there are actually three types of nutrient deficiencies that can lead to anemia that are common in people with Hashimoto’s – iron, B12, and folate.
+Many people think of iron deficiency as the cause of anemia.
+But in my experience, there are actually three types of nutrient deficiencies that can lead to anemia and are common in people with Hashimoto’s – iron, B12, and folate.

 Testing for Anemia

-Your practitioner will usually run a blood test to check for hemoglobin and hematocrit to look for anemia.
+To look for anemia, your practitioner will usually run a blood test to check for hemoglobin and hematocrit.
 While helpful for advanced cases of anemia, this test may miss some subtle cases of anemia that can leave us feeling exhausted.

-In addition to testing hemoglobin and hematocrit, I recommend testing ferritin, B12 and folate.
+In addition to testing hemoglobin and hematocrit, I recommend testing ferritin, B12, and folate.
 Always be sure to get a copy of your lab tests.
 Just as the “normal” (conventional) ranges for TSH may not be optimal, the “normal” lab values for B12 and ferritin may not be in what functional practitioners (including myself) would consider an ideal range either.

-Normal levels of Vitamin B12 are between 200-900 pg/mL, however, levels under 350 pg/mL are known to be associated with neurological symptoms.
-Furthermore, in my experience, you can have symptoms if your levels are below 700 pg/mL, and you may still benefit from a supplement.
+Normal levels of vitamin B12 are between 200-900 pg/mL; however, levels under 350 pg/mL are known to be associated with neurological symptoms.
+In my experience, you can have symptoms if your levels are below 700 pg/mL, and you may still benefit from a supplement.

 Ferritin is the name given to your body’s iron reserve protein.
-“Normal” ferritin levels for women are between 12-150 ng/mL.
-However, in my practice, I’ve observed that the optimal ferritin level for thyroid function is between 90-110 ng/mL.
+“Normal” ferritin levels for women are between 12 and 150 ng/mL.
+However, in my practice, I’ve observed that the optimal ferritin level for thyroid function is between 90 and 110 ng/mL.

 Ferritin is one of the most common deficiencies I see in people with Hashimoto’s, and in addition to fatigue, ferritin deficiency can also contribute to shortness of breath, restless leg syndrome, hair loss, insomnia, strange food cravings, elevated levels of reverse T3, and mood swings.

 While ferritin is likely to be deficient in up to 50 percent of women of childbearing age, as well as up to 80 percent of women who are pregnant or who are recently postpartum, I don’t recommend supplementing unless you’ve been tested to be deficient in ferritin.
 Too much iron/ferritin can also be a problem!